mkazmier/mkazmier.github.io/_posts/2020-12-08-mtlr_survival.md

 $$

 (the role of the second potential function will become clear soon).
-Note that while most CRFs used in e.g. natural language processing tend to shared parameters over all nodes, here we use a separate weight vector for each node to capture the time-varying effect of features.
+Note that while most CRFs used in e.g. natural language processing tend to share parameters over the entire sequence, here we use a separate weight vector for each node to capture the time-varying effect of features.

 Plugging the above potentials into the above density gives